Frequently Asked Questions: Fund Management

 Why hasn’t more of the Families of Freedom Scholarship Fund been distributed to 9/11 families?

 The Fund is being managed carefully to ensure that it meets its mission to provide postsecondary education assistance to an entire generation of financially needy dependents of those killed or permanently disabled in the 9/11 attacks and their aftermath.
-As of September 2012, the Fund and its subfunds had provided needed scholarships to 2,117 individuals, totaling $80.2 million.
-However, there are thousands more individuals who were infants or toddlers in 2001 and are in grade school today.
-Between 2009 and 2020 these children will seek postsecondary education opportunities at a rate of approximately 400 students per year.
+As of September 2015, the Fund and its subfunds had provided needed scholarships to 2,825 individuals, totaling $115.9 million.
+However, there are thousands more individuals who were infants or toddlers in 2001 and are in middle and high school today.
+Through 2020, these children will seek postsecondary education opportunities at a rate of approximately 400-600 students per year.
 From 2018 to 2022 alone, scholarship needs for these students will total approximately $80 million.

 Scholarship America manages the Families of Freedom Scholarship Fund so that it will be there both for students today, and for an entire generation of dependents of the 9/11 victims through 2030.